La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 4- Electricity and solar energy

-4.2 - Solar Charge
+4.2 - Solar Charging

-Solar Charge
+Solar Charging

 Even though solar energy remains an excellent source in summer, it is unreliable in winter, forcing us to use other charging methods.

-4.3 - Charging via the Alternator
+4.3 - Charging via Alternator

-For winter adventures, charging via the alternator (when driving) is an ideal solution.
+For winter adventures, charging via the alternator (while driving) is an ideal solution.
 How does it work?
 A DC-DC charger (or battery-to-battery charger) uses the energy produced by the vehicle's alternator to recharge the auxiliary battery while you drive.

-Charging via the Alternator
+Charging via Alternator

 5 - Water and Showers